Google's Motion Stills can spruce up your Android video clips

 If you've got an Android phone, you can now use Google's Motion Stills app for turning your crummy video into something more presentable.

-Google released Motion Stills for iOS a year ago so iPhone customers could stabilize shaky video, shorten videos into a fast-forward version and create looped cimemagraphs that blur the boundary between still photos and moving videos.
-On Thursday, the Android version of Motion Stills arrived, too.
+A year ago, Google released Motion Stills for iOS so iPhone customers could stabilize shaky video, shorten videos into a fast-forward version and create looped cimemagraphs that blur the boundary between still photos and moving videos.
+On Thursday, the Android version of Motion Stills arrived at last.

 The app itself shoots the video, processing a boiled-down version of the video so it can quickly produced the modified version without whacking your battery or requiring a network connection, Google Research staff programmers Karthik Raveendran and Suril Shah said in a blog post.